Listen to an audio file of this tool.

 - Practice assertive communication.
-Offer your child/teen simple, everyday ways to practice standing kindly and firmly up to others for their needs or values.
-Respect a response like: “I’m done playing” or prompt: “Seems like you need some quiet, alone time.
+Offer your child/teen simple, everyday ways to practice standing up kindly and firmly to others for their needs or values.
+Respect a response like, “I’m done playing.”
+Or you could prompt, “Seems like you need some quiet, alone time.
 You can always tell me, ‘Mom, I need some alone time.’”

 - When your child/teen comes to you with a relationship problem, play coach not problem solver.
 “How is it making you feel?
 What choices do you have?
 What might happen if you try that out?”

 - Offer conversation starters like “I-messages” to communicate needs in ways that do not place blame or harm anyone.
 “I feel uncomfortable when you ask me to drink because I don’t want to.”